-Starting your YouTube channel is an exciting step.
-But your channel growth can feel slow-paced and outright difficult when you’re first starting out.
+Starting a YouTube channel is an exciting step.
+But your channel growth can feel slow-paced and outright difficult at first.

 You’re probably left wondering not just how to grow your YouTube channel but also how to get your first 1000 subscribers… Well, we’ve done the hard yards so you don’t have to!